crystal-lang/crystal-book/docs/guides/static_linking.md

 Most systems don't install static libraries by default, so you need to install them explicitly.
 First you have to know which libraries your program links against.

-!!! note
+NOTE:
 Static libraries have the file extension `.a` on POSIX and `.lib` on Windows.
 Dynamic libraries have `.so` on Linux and most other POSIX platforms, `.dylib` on macOS and `.dll` on Windows.

 On most POSIX systems the tool `ldd` shows which dynamic libraries an executable links to.
 The equivalent on macOS is `otool -L`.